muhazwaridris/sdors/README.md

 # sdors
-Sdors program will restart your computer or your computer target
+Sdors will restart your computer or your computer target

 You can choose this program run on registry or as service.